BOURNEMOUTH HAYWARD FOOTBALL LEAGUE RULES 2013/2014

 x) Other business of which due notice shall have been given and accepted as being relevant to an Annual General Meeting.

-b) A copy of the duly audited Balance Sheet and Statement of Accounts and Agenda shall be forwarded to each Club at least fourteen days prior to the meeting, and to the Hampshire Football Association Ltd.
+b) A copy of the duly audited Balance Sheet and Statement of Accounts and Agenda shall be forwarded to each Club at least fourteen days prior to the meeting, and to the Hampshire County Football Association.

-c) A signed copy of the duly audited Balance Sheet, and Statement of Accounts shall be sent to the Hampshire Football Association Ltd, within fourteen days of its adoption by the Annual General Meeting.
+c) A signed copy of the duly audited Balance Sheet, and Statement of Accounts shall be sent to the Hampshire County Football Association, within fourteen days of its adoption by the Annual General Meeting.

 d) Each Member Club shall be empowered to send two delegates to an Annual General Meeting.
 Each Club shall be entitled to one vote only.
 Fourteen days notice shall be given of any Meeting.

 e) Clubs who have withdrawn their Membership of the Competition during the Season being concluded, or who are not continuing Membership shall be entitled to attend, but shall vote only on matters relating to the season being concluded.
 This provision will not apply to Clubs expelled in accordance with Rule 17.

 f) All voting shall be conducted by a show of voting cards unless a ballot be demanded by at least 50% of the delegates qualified to vote or the Chairman so decides.

 g) No individual shall be entitled to vote on behalf of more than one Member Club.

 h) Any Continuing Member Club failing to be represented for the duration of the Annual General Meeting without satisfactory reason being given shall be fined £20.00.

 i) Officers and Management Committee members shall be entitled to attend and vote at an Annual General Meeting.

 The Chairman and the Secretary of each Club shall complete and sign the following agreement which shall be deposited with the Competition together with the Application for Membership for the coming season, or upon indicating that the Club intends to compete.